-9.26 Gulf Pearl Oyster
+9.27 Gulf pearl oyster

-Pinctada radiata (9.60), the pearl oyster, also named the Ceylon pearl oyster, with the longest history of sustained harvesting, native to the Arabian Gulf, the Red Sea and the Gulf of Mannar.
+Pinctada radiata (9.62), the pearl oyster, also named the Ceylon pearl oyster, with the longest history of sustained harvesting, native to the Arabian Gulf, the Red Sea and the Gulf of Mannar.

-9.27 Haliotis
+9.28 Haliotis

-Haliotidae or abalones (9.1) are a large family of gastropods that are also known as ormers or sea ears in various localities.
+Haliotidae or abalones (9.1) are a large family of Gastropods that are also known as ormers or sea ears in various localities.
 The shape is consistently flat with little evidence of a spire; they are either oval or round and possess a series of holes on the body whorl.
 The interiors are iridescent and can be very colourful, their habitat ranges from low tide zones to some hundreds of feet depth.

-9.28 Hippopus spp.
+9.29 Hippopus spp.

-H. hippopus and H. purpuratus a clam pearl producing species.
+H. hippopus and H. purpuratus, clam pearl producing species.

-Note: see Clause 2 Normative References; Convention on International Trade in Endangered Species of Wild Fauna and Flora see Triplofusus giganteus (9.81).
+Note: see Clause 2 Normative References; Convention on International Trade in Endangered Species of Wild Fauna and Flora.

-9.29 Horse Conch
+9.30 Horse Conch